cloudnativelabs/kube-router/docs/bgp.md

 # Configuring BGP Peers

-When kube-router is used to provide pod-to-pod networking, BGP is used to exchange routes across the nodes.
-Kube-router provides flexible networking models to support different deployments (public vs private cloud, routable vs non-routable pod IPs, service IPs, etc.).
+When kube-router is used to provide pod-to-pod networking, BGP is used to exchange routes across the nodes. kube-router provides flexible networking models to support different deployments (public vs private cloud, routable vs non-routable pod IPs, service IPs, etc.).